Orvil A. Anderson: Search for Glenn Miller

 At the end of 1944, Anderson was in charge of an important search effort.
-Anderson's wife, Maude Miller Anderson was band leader Major Glenn Miller's cousin.
+Anderson's wife, Maude Miller Anderson, was band leader Major Glenn Miller's cousin.
 Miller went missing over the English Channel on December 15, 1944.
-The Eighth Air Force and SHAEF did not realize that the UC-64 Norseman plane with Miller aboard was missing until three days later, on Monday, December 18, 1944.
-Upon realizing the airplane and Miller were missing, Major General Orvil Anderson, Deputy Commander for Operations of the Eight Air Force, ordered a search and investigation.
+The Eighth Air Force and SHAEF did not realize that the UC-64 Norseman plane with Miller aboard was missing until three days later, on December 18, 1944.
+Upon realizing the airplane and Miller were missing, Anderson, Deputy Commander for Operations of the Eighth Air Force, ordered a search and investigation.
 Miller was not found.
-Mrs. Glenn (Helen) Miller accepted her husband's Bronze Star Medal at a ceremony at Miller's New York business office on March 23, 1945.
-When Miller was officially declared dead in December 1945, Helen received a formal letter of condolence and appreciation from Gen. H. H. Arnold.
-When Major General Orvil Anderson returned from Europe, he visited Helen Miller and informed her of the inquiry findings.
+Miller's wife Helen accepted her husband's Bronze Star medal at a ceremony at Miller's New York business office on March 23, 1945.
+When Miller was officially declared dead in December 1945, his wife received a formal letter of condolence and appreciation from Gen. H. H. Arnold.
+When Anderson returned from Europe, he visited Miller's wife and informed her of the inquiry findings.
 On January 20, 1945, an Eighth Air Force Board of Inquiry in England determined that the UC-64 airplane went down over the English Channel due to a combination of human error, mechanical failure and weather.
 He was not the victim of foul play or friendly fire.
 Remains of the UC-64 and its passengers have never been found.
 The three officers were officially declared dead on the standard year and a day after they went missing.
-This was published in a 1946 Army publication showing that Glenn Miller has a Finding of Death (FOD).
-He was missing in action (MIA) on December 15, 1944, and his remains were not recoverable.
+This was published in a 1946 Army publication showing that Miller has a Finding of Death (FOD).

 Korean War

 In 1950 Anderson was the Commandant of the USAF's Air War College.
 He was one of many Americans frustrated by the limitations placed upon American conduct of the Korean War.
 It was no secret that the North Koreans were acting on behalf of their sponsor, the Soviet Union, but as the Truman administration did not want the war to expand into a global conflict, fighting was limited to the Korean peninsula.
-When, in September, Anderson told a newspaper interviewer, “Give me the order to do it and I can break up Russia’s five A-bomb nests in a week!
-And when I went up to Christ, I think I could explain to him why I wanted to do it—now—before it is too late.
-I think I could explain to him that had saved civilization,” the president suspended him.
+Air Force Chief of Staff General Hoyt Vandenberg suspended Anderson after he told a newspaper interviewer, "Give me the order to do it and I can break up Russia’s five A-bomb nests in a week.
+And when I went up to Christ, I think I could explain to him why I wanted to do it—now—before it’s too late.
+I think I could explain to him that I had saved civilization."
 He retired shortly thereafter.

 Death

-Anderson died on August 22, 1965 of lung cancer at Maxwell Air Force Base, Montgomery, Alabama.
+Anderson died on August 22, 1965, of lung cancer at Maxwell Air Force Base, Montgomery, Alabama.